Fesenmyer is your Consumer Warrior

 If you do file individually, it must be done in good faith.
-The bankruptcy court will examine your circumstances, and if it determines that filing on your own was not done in good faith, it may dismiss the case without discharging your debts.
+The bankruptcy court will examine your circumstances; if it determines that filing on your own was not done in good faith, it may dismiss the case without discharging your debts.
 If you don’t file properly, even the non-filing spouse may be stuck with unexpected debts.
 To make sure everything is done correctly, you should consult an attorney who is experienced in Ohio bankruptcy laws and can help you decide whether you should file on your own or jointly.

 If you are married, you may file for bankruptcy individually and your spouse does not have to file.
 This may be the best option in certain situations.
 For one thing, because Ohio is a common-law state, not a community-property state, when you file individually, only property held by you or jointly by both spouses can be sold to pay creditors.
 Property held by your spouse alone will not be affected.